eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 2.1.
 Duration

 As of Java 8, the Duration class was introduced to handle intervals of time in various units.
-The Duration class comes with a lot of helper methods to get the hours, minutes, and seconds from a duration.
+The Duration class includes several helper methods to extract the hours, minutes, and seconds from a duration.

 To format an interval to HH:MM:SS using the Duration class, we need to initialize the Duration object from our interval using the factory method ofMillis found in the Duration class.
 This converts the interval to a Duration object that we can work with: